Delhi Municipal Corporation (Amendment) Act, 2022: Delimitation exercise

-Delhi Municipal Corporation (Amendment) Bill, 2022 proposed a reduction in the number of councillor seats to “not more than 250 seats” from the existing 272.
+Delhi Municipal Corporation (Amendment) Bill, 2022 proposed a reduction in many councillor seats to “not more than 250 seats” from the existing 272.
 A three-member delimitation committee was constituted on July 8, 2022.
 It was required to complete the exercise and submit its report within four months from the date of its constitution.
 The committee is led by State Election Commissioner Vijay Dev.
 The average size of the ward would be around 65,000.
 Each assembly constituency shall be divided into a minimum of three wards and the principal of average population may not be maintained throughout, therefore a deviation to the extent of plus minus ten percent may be acceptable to the Union Government of India.
 The total population of the corporation (2011 census) shall be divided by the total number of wards and average population of each ward shall be obtained.
 The number of seats reserved for members of Scheduled Castes shall bear the same ratio to the total number of seats as the population of Scheduled Castes bears to the total population of Delhi.
 The Delimitation commission is using digitised maps of Geospatial Delhi Limited (GSDL).